joshbybee/salary/README.md

 # 👋 Before reading salary.txt
-# Read & understand the license, then agree to it.
+# Read & understand the LICENSE, then agree to it.
 --Thanks!

 Josh